 • Coconut Oil – I love the flavor coconut oil adds to this cake, but you can also use another light oil.

 • Almond Flour – I highly suggest using almond flour and not almond meal.
 Almond meal is more coarse and will make your cake grainy.
-See the FAQ for a nut-free version.
+See the Allergen Information above for a nut-free version.

 • Cocoa Powder – There are many great brands of gluten free cocoa powder.
 I like Ghirardelli and Anthony’s brands, but you can use any.
 Just read the label to confirm it is gluten free.

-• Almond Milk – I used almond milk, but other dairy-free kinds of milk will work, but I do not recommend canned coconut milk.
+• Non-Dairy Milk – I used almond milk, but other dairy-free milk will work.
+I do not recommend canned coconut milk.

 • Vanilla Extract – I recommend using pure vanilla extract.
 It really does make a difference.
 You can read more about vanilla extract and if it is gluten free.